-Most people with CKD have a mild form, but a small proportion develop kidney failure and require treatment with dialysis or a transplant.
+Most people with CKD have a mild form, but some develop kidney failure and require treatment with dialysis or a transplant.

 Kidney disease is more common among older people.
 It is estimated that about one in five men and one in four women between the ages of 65 and 74 has some degree of CKD.

 Kidney disease is also more common among black people and those from south Asia.
-The reasons for this include higher rates of diabetes or high blood pressure in these populations.
+The reasons for this include higher rates of diabetes and high blood pressure in these populations.

 CKD is graded in five stages from the mildest form of the condition to the most severe.
-These stages are determined by how efficient the kidneys are at cleaning the blood - known as the glomerular filtration rate.
+These stages are determined by how efficient the kidneys are at cleaning the blood - known as the glomerular filtration rate (GFR).